 No one knows how coffee brings people together like Ethiopians.
 The Ethiopian coffee ceremony is a traditional social event that brings families and communities together.
 It is an important part of Ethiopian culture that’s been passed from generation to generation.

-This ceremony has been central to our Survival Program in Ethiopia for years, as it helps mothers come together to talk about life and struggles.
-While we wait to reunite in person with friends and loved ones, we virtually invite you to one of Ethiopia’s most important cultural events!
+This ceremony has been central to Compassion’s Survival Program in Ethiopia for years, as it helps mothers come together to talk about life and struggles.
+We virtually invite you to one of Ethiopia’s most important cultural events!

 Enjoy these beautiful photos of the Ethiopian coffee ceremony!